 Review and Approval Process

-After knowing how to submit a sfda drug registration application, we find it essential for you to understand the internal details of the sfda approval process.
-Hence, the scientific assessment and the application journey through the drug sector departments.
-This is important so we put the registration requirements into context and to help you determine at which evaluation stage is your application.
+We find it essential to understand the SFDA approval process, namely the scientific assessment and the application journey through the drug sector departments.
+Knowing those details is necessary so we can put the registration requirements into context and help you determine which evaluation stage your application is at.

 The drug approval process consists of multiple parallel evaluation routes within the drug sector.
-This allows all departments to assess the application simultaneously.
-In below, we will go through each evaluation route in more detail.
+The parallel assessment allows departments to assess the application simultaneously.
+Below, we will go through each evaluation route in more detail.

 Evaluation Department